Adam Egypt Mortimer

 Adam Egypt Mortimer is an American director, comic writer, and producer known for directing Daniel Isn't Real and Archenemy.

 Biography

 Mortimer is from Boston and graduated from Columbia University in 1995 as an English major.
 He was a musician before deciding to enter filmmaking.
 He began his filmmaking career in directing music videos, promos, and commercials for big companies, including a documentary series commissioned by Sprite named Jerk All-Stars.

 Mortimer was briefly in the comic scene by co-writing a 5-issue series named BALLISTIC with comic illustrator Darick Robertson in 2013.

 In 2015, he made his directorial debut with the horror movie Some Kind of Hate.
 He directed a segment of the 2016 horror anthology film Holidays.

 He co-wrote and directed the film Daniel Isn't Real, which premiered at South by Southwest on March 29, 2019.
 The movie received generally favorable reviews from critics.

 Mortimer's most recent film, Archenemy, premiered in 2020.
+He has currently wrapped filming on his next film, Pathetic Fallacy.